brunobaudry/moodle-local_deepler/README.md

 the [©DeepL API page](https://developers.deepl.com/docs/getting-started/readme) to signup for an api key that you can enter into local plugin settings.

+#### Tell the browser not to render embed iframes by default.
+Sometimes iframes can overlap the user interface toggle this to show/hide all iframes in the source text display.

 #### Default value Escape LaTeX (in the courses translation page "Advanced Settings")

 Set to true will check "escape LaTeX formulas", in the course translation form.
 This will have the effect to enable by default the Non translation of LaTeX formulas in course (when